udap/EIP/singular/src/contracts/statechannels/CrossChannelSwap.md

 In regular state channel implementation, this is considered a collaborative channel closure and and be carried out instantly, resulting in a insolvent and in-settleable `channel(A, B)`.

-*Consequence*: all the transaction from the step 1 in the previous sections will be rolled back.
+*Consequence*: all the transactions from the step 1 in the previous sections will be rolled back.
 In the best scenario the attack would turn to a griefing attack and in the worst case the some asset is lost in the form of opportunity cost or volatility cost.

 *Mitigations*: